 As a part time student you have to create your individual study and examination plan for each semester.
-This plan is an obligatory agreement between the student and the TUM and may only be modified after consultation with Mrs. van Gemert.
+This plan is an obligatory agreement between the student and the TUM and may only be modified after consultation with Ms. van Gemert.
 Fill in the frame in the download area to the right (please not handwritten) and hand in or send a signed copy to Ms. van Gemert.
 If you would like to send your studyplan by (encrypted) email, please send a scanned version of your signed studyplan from your TUM emailaccout.
 You should hand in your plan as soon as the first registration of the exams you'd like to take is possible.
 Please be ware that not all TUM-exams have the same registrationperiod.
 Early registrationperiods might apply in case of midterm exams or if you take an exam at an other faculty.
 In order for us to register you in time, in this case it is important for you to you hand in your plan in time for us to register you during the early registrationperiod.

 Depending on your major, you can select your subjects in advance before the program starts by using our study structure chart.
 The 30 credits required in the full-time degree program in each semester-term are reduced according to the program type you have chosen.
 Students may take a maximum of 20 ECTS if registered for the 50% part-time program type and a maximum of 25 ECTS if registered for the 66% part-time program type.
 Records that exceed the maximum limit of credits in the current type (e.g., language block-courses) cannot be accredited.

 Fundamental Exams (if imposed with the admission) must be completed by the end of the second master semester (independend of possible change in study program [50%-66%-100%] between the first and the second semester of your studies).
 Otherwise, continuation in the master’s program will not be possible.
 The ECTS of these "bridging courses" are neither counted to the maximum limit of credits per semester nor for monitoring study progress.